TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 A cleanup task is a class that extends a base class and may implement 3 actions:

-- **Estimate** - calculation of the number of records to be deleted
+- **Estimate** - calculating the number of records to be deleted
-- **Display SQL** - instead of executing SQL, display it into infolog(used for debugging and validation)
+- **Display SQL** - instead of executing SQL, displaying it into infolog(used for debugging and validation)
-- **Execute** - execute a delete operation
+- **Execute** - executing a delete operation

-In class hierarchy it looks like this:
+In a class hierarchy it looks like this:

 ![Class structure](ClassStructure.png)

-A cleanup class may implement a "delete from a large table" logic described above or can just run a standard class for all companies for complex operations.
+A cleanup class may implement a "delete from a large table" logic described above or can just run a standard cleanup class for all companies for complex operations.

 Example of SQL based cleanup:

 ![SQL delete](SQLSelectDelete.png)

-Example for X++ cleanup(running a standard On-hand cleanup for multiple companies):
+Example for X++ cleanup(running a standard **On-hand cleanup** for multiple companies):

 ![Xpp delete](XppSelectDelete.png)